garrandall/popular-music-data/tracks/soul-survivor-young-jeezy-akon.md

 I guess we got the same dreams (Ayy)
 Or is it the same nightmares (nightmares)
-We let the doves do it for us -- we don't cry tears (That's right) Real niggaz don't budge
+We let the doves do it for us -- we don't cry tears (That's right) Real niggas don't budge
 When Mail Man got his time he shot birds at the judge (Yeah) I'm knee deep in the game
 So when it's time to re-up, I'm knee deep in the cane (Damn) Real talk, Look, I'm tellin' you mayne (tellin' you mayne) If you get jammed up don't mention my name
 Forgive me Lord--I know I aint livin' right
-Gotta feed the block, niggaz starvin', they got appitites (Ayy) And this is er'day, it never gets old (Old)
+Gotta feed the block, niggas starvin', they got appitites (Ayy) And this is er'day, it never gets old (Old)
 Thought I was a juvenile stuck to the G-Code (Yeah) This aint a rap song, nigga this is my life (this is my life)